Your Options If You’ve Failed a Matric Subject

 Passing Matric is essential; it is the culmination of twelve years of education, and a basic requirement to access tertiary education.
-Many employers are reluctant to hire those without a Matric certificate, and if you have failed your Matric, things may seem pretty bleak.
+Many employers are reluctant to hire those without a Matric certificate, and if you have failed a Matric subject, things may seem pretty bleak.

 Fortunately, you may qualify for a supplementary examination (i.e. a Matric re-write), allowing you to have a second go at the subjects you failed.
 According to the Department of Basic Education website, you may qualify for a supplementary exam if you: